 Now that you are shopping with an open mind, and you’re chasing the stock boy in a non-stalkeresque way, think of what you can repurpose.
-The will be a heaping pile of bad art. pick through it all, but pay close attention to the frames.
+The will be a heaping pile of bad art. pick through it all but pay close attention to the frames.
 Bad art can be a gold mine for antique gilded frames.
-An vintage tea cup saucer can make for a whimsical soap dish.
+A vintage teacup saucer can make for a whimsical soap dish.
 Mismatched glasses can be beautiful!
 I mean look at those pink beauties up there.

 Why go often?
-Everyday they receive new donations.
+Every day they receive new donations.
 That means new merchandise on the shelves.
 Plus the more often you go, the faster you’ll be walking the aisles.
-Yes, there with be the same 147 glasses vases on the same shelf day in and day out.
+Yes, there will be the same 147 glasses vases on the same shelf day in and day out.
 Get to know those 147 glasses vases well because when a beautiful piece of Murano is stocked, it’ll jump right out and bite you.

 Flashlight — You will be looking in bins and kneeling on the floor.
 It’s much easier when you have a little extra light on hand.